jessica peng

 Overview

-On-Demand Learning provides this training in a virtual and scalable manner.
-Equipped with their own learning environment (an Experience Platform sandbox), customers can go through hands-on exercises and lectures at their own pace.
+On-Demand Learning aims to virtualize this training.
+Equipped with a sandbox, customers can go through lectures and hands-on labs at their own pace.

 Goals